appsparkler/study/web/performance/stephen-grider/advanced-node-js.md

     1. there are any pending timers
     1. there are any pending OS operations
     1. there are any pending long running operations
-- the body of this imaginary event loop (while loop) exececutes in a single tick (a tick is )
+- the body of this imaginary event loop (while loop) exececutes in a single tick (so, a tick is basically a single execution of an event-loop)
 - Inside this imaginary event loop, there's a pause after 2 basic checks:
     1. Node looks at pendingTimers and see if any functions are ready to be called (`setTimeout` and `setInterval`)
     1. Node looks at pending OS Tasks and calls relevant callbacks